Sexual Health, Birth Control, and Condoms

 How Effective Is the Female Condom at Preventing Pregnancy?

-The female condom is about 75% effective.
+The female condom is about 75% to 82% effective with typical use.

 Do Female Condoms Protect Against STDs?